Stormont must raise £113m of revenue in its next budget, says Government

 The Government said the financial settlement included a requirement for the Executive to deliver a balanced budget for 2024/25 that includes a minimum of £113 million raised through locally generated income.

-Ministers in Belfast will also be expected to publish a “comprehensive and costed” long-term strategic infrastructure plan that sets out priority areas for action and how they will support prosperity and growth.
+While the Government believes a rate rise would be the simplest way to raise the £113 million – as the rates billing system is already established – it is not opposed to Executive ministers opting to generate the revenue by other means.

+However, it has made clear that its offer to write off a £559 million debt accrued due to overspends of Stormont budgets during the two year Stormont impasse is conditional on ministers producing, by May this year, a sustainability plan that includes revenue raising measures and efficiency initiatives.

-The broad shape of the financial package was already known after it was hammered out in negotiations between the local parties and the Government at Hillsborough Castle before Christmas.
+The broad shape of the financial package was already known after it was hammered out in negotiations between the local parties and the Government at Hillsborough Castle before Christmas when powersharing was still in cold storage.

+The £113 million revenue raising ask was put to the parties during those negotiations.

 Details on the financial package outlined in the letter to Ms Archibald include: